 How to Make a Seed Mosaic Bird Feeder – DIY Instructions:

-It’s important to use plain cardboard – free of glues or tapes and unprinted on at least one side.
-The printed side you see above won’t be the side the birds will be eating from.
+It’s essential to use plain cardboard – free of glues or tapes and unprinted on at least one side.
+The printed side you see above won’t be the side the birds eat from.

 Near the bottom of your cardboard, at the center (on both sides) make a hole with scissors.
 This is for a stick perch, so you want the hole to be about the same as the diameter of your stick.

-You can add just one stick perch (as I did for our video example) or two at either side (as I did for our second feeder example).
+You can add just one stick perch (as I did for our video example) or two on either side (as I did for our second feeder example).

-Test to make sure your stick perch will fit through the holes you’ve made.
+Test to ensure your stick perch will fit through the holes you’ve made.

-Once you’ve made sure it will fit, take it back out and lay your cardboard flat.
+Once you’ve made sure it will fit, remove it and lay your cardboard flat.

-- Cover one half of your cardboard with a natural nut butter
+Cover one-half of your cardboard with natural nut butter.

-Spread a 100% natural nut butter, coconut oil, or palm-free shortening onto one half of your cardboard.
-Kids can also use a small spatula, popsicle stick, or even just their hands to spread the peanut butter on the cardboard.
+Spread a 100% natural nut butter, coconut oil, or palm-free shortening onto one-half of your cardboard.
+Kids can also use a small spatula, popsicle stick, or even their hands to spread peanut butter on the cardboard.

 Note: I find it easiest to do this kind of work on a cookie sheet.
-It will keep the seeds confined and also keep any stray peanut butter from getting on clean surfaces.
+It will keep the seeds confined and any stray peanut butter from getting on clean surfaces.

-Once you have your peanut butter base down, you can start making your seed mosaic.
+Once your peanut butter base is down, you can start making your seed mosaic.
 You can use a toothpick to draw a design in your peanut butter, make lines of seeds, create shapes, or just begin sprinkling!

-Using a cookie cutter is a simple way to make interesting shapes and offers a bit of fine motor skill practice.
+Using a cookie cutter is a simple way to make interesting shapes and offers some fine motor skill practice.

 Using a pitcher is an easy way to cover an area with seeds, and has the added benefit of providing pouring practice.